tromey/spidermonkey-unwinder/README.md

 * Filters and unwinders are registered globally; but when this is merged into SpiderMonkey we can fix that up

-* Need a simple architecture abstraction to hold the register numbers and any other per-arch bits

 * Need a way to detect the trampoline frames used to enter JIT code.
   These are made by `generateEnterJIT`, and there seem to be just two:
   `JitRuntime::enterJIT_` and `JitRuntime::enterBaselineJIT_`.